15 Best Things to Do in Norwich (CT)

 The city of Norwich grew up in the 17th century where the Yantic and Shetucket Rivers converge at the head of the Thames.

-This spot was primed for a port and by the 18th century Norwich had lively shipping and shipbuilding trades where now there’s a picturesque riverside park.
+This spot was primed for a port and by the 18th century Norwich had lively shipping and shipbuilding trades.
+Nowadays there’s a picturesque riverside park where the docks used to be.

 The Native American Mohegan Tribe, present long before, has a reservation by the Thames just outside Norwich where there’s an ultra-modern casino resort.